A White 18-year-old traveled to a predominantly Black area of Buffalo and killed 10 people in a supermarket, authorities say

 Suspect used illegally modified assault rifle

-New York Gov. Kathy Hochul said an AR-15 used in the shooting was purchased legally in a gun store in New York state but was illegally modified with a high-capacity magazine.
+Gov. Hochul said an AR-15 used in the shooting was purchased legally in a gun store in New York state but was illegally modified with a high-capacity magazine.

 "What has made this so lethal, and so devastating for this community, was the high-capacity magazine that would have had to have been purchased elsewhere, that's not legal in the state of New York," she said.